Peuserik/hdw-rtmp/README.md

 #### Test streaming with OBS
 * Run the container
 * In obs change the "Stream Type" to "Custom Streaming Server"
-* In the "URL" field enter the rtmp entrypoint, with default configuration to tet locally its `rtmp://localhost/live`
+* In the "URL" field enter the rtmp entrypoint, with default configuration to set locally its `rtmp://localhost/live`
 * In the "Stream key" field add the stream app name you want to expose your stream on for example "test"
 * Start streaming
 * OBS shows you in the bottom right an output stream bandwith